Programs

 Eligible students may complete an application at any time to begin receiving support and may reapply monthly to continue to receive the support.

-If the student submits an application and meets with the USS program manager or program coordinator, they will automatically be eligible for three consecutive months of program support.
+If the student submits an application and meets with the USS program manager, coordinator, or assistant they will automatically be eligible for three consecutive months of program support.
 Please note that the meeting must be scheduled in advance—walk-ins will not be accepted.
 Appointments with an immigration attorney or paralegal do not count toward eligibility.

 Notes:

 The application and meeting must take place within 30 days of each other.
-If you want to be considered for the 3-month award, we recommend first meeting with the program manager or program coordinator before submitting your Yes Food program application.
-Students may make an appointment with the program manager or program coordinator here.
+If you want to be considered for the 3-month award, we recommend first meeting with USS program manager, coordinator, or assistant before submitting your Yes Food program application.
+Students may make an appointment with the USS Graduate Assistant here.

 Once your award period ends, you will need to reapply for the program.
 This applies to both month-to-month and three consecutive month award recipients.